rtrombone/safer-solana/sealevel-tools/README.md

 prescribing any specific way of doing so.
 By using these tools, a developer can write a lightweight program with functionality found in other frameworks.

+Currently pinning Solana version to 1.18.
+Looking to support Solana 2.0 in the future.

 ## Examples

 Here are some ways of using these tools to write your first program.